 In this post I would like to discuss the reliability of the New Testament (NT).
 Many modern radical skeptics will often challenge believers, saying we cannot trust the Bible because we do not have the original texts, but only copies of copies.
-Once more, they will further say the texts we have today have been “changed” over time so they cannot be trusted.
+Once more, they will further say the texts we have today have been “corrupted” over time so they cannot be trusted.
 As a person of faith I of course believe all the scriptures (The Bible) are the inspired word of God, but believing in their inspiration or claims is a matter of personnel faith.
 So the focus for this post will be to demonstrate the reliability of the NT texts using the same criteria for all historical documents, whether religious or secular.
 Note, by “reliability of the NT texts” I mean that the NT texts we have today accurately reflects what the original authors wrote.

 First, it is true we no longer have the original manuscripts, but instead copies of copies.
-The reasons for this, like with all ancient documents from antiquity, is that when a new copy was made the older one would often then be discarded.
+The reasons for this, like with ALL ancient documents from antiquity, is that when a new copy was made the older one would often then be discarded.
 However, the test for the reliability of ancient documents is NOT based on possessing an original manuscript, but rather on the number of manuscripts available and their closeness in date to the original.

 So how many ancient copies of the NT do we have today?
-There are over 30,000: almost 6,000 copies in Greek, 10,000 plus in Latin and another 15,000 in various other languages (i.e. Coptic & Syriac).
+There are over 30,000: almost 6,000 copies in Greek, 10,000 plus in Latin and another 15,000 in various other languages (e.g. Coptic & Syriac).
 By comparison, Homer’s Classic “The Iliad” is the only ancient document that comes close with 643 manuscripts — 1,757 if we count papyri fragments.
 Now what is the closeness to the originals?
 See the overview below of various works from antiquity for some perspective and context:

 As anyone can see there is just no comparison, there is no body of texts or literature in the entire ancient world that is more attested to than the New Testament.
 The average author from antiquity has fewer than twenty copies of their works that are still in existence, and those copies typically come some five to ten centuries later after they were written.
 Meanwhile the NT enjoys a wealth of manuscripts unseen and the shortest gap back to the originals of any ancient texts.
 In fact, even if all the NT manuscripts had been destroyed and we did not have one single copy we could still reconstruct almost the entire NT texts.
 How?
 The ancient Church Fathers, e.g. Justin Martyr, Irenaeus, Clement of Alexandria, Origen & Tertullian (just to name a few), quoted so often from the NT that it is possible for scholars trained in textual criticism to reconstruct it from their quotes alone.
 The late Bruce Metzger, a well renown scholar and mentor to many modern day scholars attests to this fact: